octadion/handwritten-mmocr/README.md

 | MMOCR Base | JiWER |  0.502 | 1.028 |
 | MMOCR Trained | JiWER | 0.315 | 0.585 |

+The MMOCR Trained model has the lowest WER score, indicating it made fewer word-level mistakes in text recognition compared to the other models.

 ## Prerequisites

 Ensure you have the following dependencies installed: